CUBRID/node-cubrid/Readme.md

 The driver is currently under development and this (September 2012) is the 2nd release (Milestone 2) of the driver code, which features:
-- 2.500+ LOC
+- 1.000+ LOC
 - Connect/Close, Query, Execute, Fetch, Close query, Set auto-commit, Commit, Rollback completed
+- Additional data types support
 - Complete events model implemented
-- 25+ functional test cases
+- 30+ functional test cases
-- 20+ unit tests
+- 30+ unit tests
 - 3 E2E demos
 - 4 Web site full demos
+- ...and more additions and improvements

-These are the main project deliverables we target for the cubrid-node project:
+The main project deliverables we target for the cubrid-node project are:
 -	The driver source code
 -	Test cases
 -	Code documentation